MRN-Code/halfpenny/README.md

  */
 ```

 halfpenny is written in nodejs-style commonjs.
 Therefore, if you are using it in the browser, make sure you are bundling it with browserify/webpack/etc!
-We do  provide a bundled version on your behalf.
-See `dist/`.
+We also provide a prebundled browser version on your behalf--see `dist/`.

-## peer dependencies

-### storage
+### storage requirement
 In order to persist data to disk, a `localStorage` interface is required.
-In the
-browser, this will default to `window.localStorage`.
+In the browser, this will default to `window.localStorage`.
 If you use nodejs, you must pass in a `localStorage`-like interface, such as `node-localstorage` or `dom-storage`.

 ## how it works